27 creative social event ideas for the workplace

 11. Go for a team hike

-6 virtual social event ideas for work
+6 virtual social event ideas for remote and hybrid teams

-Virtual social events help remote teams stay connected and build camaraderie without being in the same physical space.
+Hybrid teams need intentional connection.
+Water cooler chats have largely disappeared.
 The most effective events are simple to join, inclusive, and designed to spark conversation and fun.
-Here are six ideas that work well for distributed teams.
+Here are 6 ideas that work well for distributed teams.

 1. Go on a virtual safari tour